 Give the child permission to talk about what they have disclosed.
 Be general in what you tell the child (i.e. “It’s ok to tell the interviewer what you told me (or whomever they told) happened to you when you were …).
 Assure them that they are not in any trouble.

 Assure your child that you will be nearby during the interview.
-Let your child know it is alright to talk to the people at Sunflower House and that other kids come to Sunflower House to talk and have medical exams too.
+Let your child know it is alright to talk to the people at Sunflower House and that other kids come to Sunflower House.

 Sunflower House is a safe place where your child will meet with a social worker who has experience talking with many children and teenagers.
 Our “house” is a child-centered place with toys, books, play tables, an aquarium and TV room.
 Before the interview, the team members (DCF, law enforcement, forensic interviewer, family advocate and medical staff) will meet briefly.
 The family advocate will then show you the interview room, talk about your child’s visit, and answer any questions you have about the process.
 This is a good time to tell the family advocate about your child’s feelings, emotional/mental development, language skills, and special needs.
 Then, the interviewer will come to the lobby, introduce herself to you and your child and then take your child to the interview room to begin The length of the interview varies depending on each child’s statements, needs, and specific circumstances.

 During the interview, the interviewer will spend time getting to know your child and asking non-leading questions.
-This interview will be recorded on DVD in order to preserve your child’s statement.
+This interview will be recorded on a flash drive in order to preserve your child’s statement.
 Only one person will interview your child.
 A social worker, a detective and our medical staff observe the interview from another room.